 For decades, Capital University has been an agent in shaping engaged citizens and purposeful leaders who improve their industries, communities, and society.
 Our roots secure us as we stretch toward innovation, new ways of knowing, and better ways of contributing.
 Our values ground us, as we remove obstacles to give each student, faculty, staff, community member, and neighbor a chance to do more, not less.

-Adopting the Carnegie Foundation’s definition of Community Engagement, Capital University defines community engagement as a collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.
+Capital University defines community engagement as a collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.
 The purpose of community engagement is the partnership of college and university knowledge and resources with those of the public and private sectors to enrich scholarship, research, and creative activity; enhance curriculum, teaching and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good.

 Our annual community engagement kickoff!
 In the fall of each academic year, team up with some friends (or make some new ones!) and serve with a community partner in Columbus.
 Information will be available at the beginning of fall semester each year about opportunities to serve.